miniflux/website/content/docs/installation.md

 > CREATE EXTENSION hstore;
 ```

+Note that if you use Debian or Ubuntu, you might have to install the `postgresql-contrib` package to activate the `HSTORE` extension.

 <h2 id="binary">Manual Installation <a class="anchor" href="#binary" title="Permalink">¶</a></h2>

 1. Copy the precompiled binary somewhere on your server, for example in `/usr/local/bin`